babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Metadata for .NET.md

 - Traverse a whole metadata tree.
 - Work with the APEv2, ID3v1, ID3v2, Lyrics & other tags of MP3 metadata.

-## Breaking Changes in Version 20.5

-- In version 20.5 the legacy API has been removed (all types from the `GroupDocs.Metadata.Legacy` namespace are removed).

-## New Features in Version 20.5
+## New Features in Version 20.6

-- Ability to work with `EXIF` metadata in `WEBP` images.
+- Implemented the ability to add, update and remove `IPTC` metadata in `TIFF` images.

-- Ability to work with `XMP` metadata in `MOV` files.
+## Enhancements in Version 20.6

+- Implemented the ability to export metadata properties to an `XLS/XLSX` worksheet.

+## Public API and Backward Incompatible Changes

+- The `TiffRootPackage` class now implements the `IIptc` interface.
+- The setter has bee added to the `TiffRootPackage.IptcPackage` property.
+- The `GroupDocs.Metadata.Export` namespace has been introduced.
+- The `ExportFormat` enum has been added to the `GroupDocs.Metadata.Export` namespace.
+- The `ExportManager` class has been added to the `GroupDocs.Metadata.Export` namespace.

-For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/metadatanet/GroupDocs.Metadata+for+.NET+20.5+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Metadata for .NET 20.6 Release Notes](https://docs.groupdocs.com/display/metadatanet/GroupDocs.Metadata+for+.NET+20.6+Release+Notes).

 ## Read & Write Metadata Formats